 So much so, in fact, that you can end up making money-losing calls on what you thought were winning experiments.
 To avoid falling into this trap, you need to check for SRM and attempt to remove, or filter it out, from your experiments.

-This guide details the do’s and don’ts of SRM so you can steer clear of it and, instead, achieve accurate, trustworthy test wins.
+This guide details the do’s and don’ts of SRM so you can steer clear of it and, instead, achieve data accuracy and trustworthy test wins.

 Let’s dig in. . .